kirellkekw/kirellkekw/README.md

-days without server problems: 0
+days without server problems: more than 0